$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Results

 The Lüscher quantisation condition was used to relate the infinite-volume $t$-matrix to finite-volume energies.
 As discussed in Section~\ref{section:methodology}, for elastic scattering there is a one-to-one relation between energy levels and the scattering matrix sampled at those energies.
 The result of applying Eq.~\ref{eq:elastic_luscher} to the each of the finite-volume energies is given by the points in Fig.~\ref{fig:3bar_kcot} where the scattering phase shift is plotted as $k \cot \delta(k)$.

 A number of effective range and $K$-matix parameterisations for the scattering matrix were considered and fit to the data as described in Section~\ref{section:methodology}.
-The parameterisations are summarised in Table~\ref{table:3bar_fits}.
+The parameterisations are summarised in Table~\ref{table:3bar_fits} with full results of the fits given in the supplementary material.
 To illustrate the results we choose two reference parameterisations: the second order effective range expansion $(b)$ and a $K$-matrix parameterisation $(d)$, highlighted in bold in the table.
 To assess the systematic uncertainty from the uncertainty on the scattering hadron masses and anisotropy, we perform \emph{mass-anisotropy variations} on the reference parameterisations where $1\sigma$ variations on the hadron masses and on the anisotropy are considered.
 For the effective range $(b)$ we obtain the fit parameters,

 shown with their statistical uncertainty (first error), spread under mass-anisotropy variation (second error) and corresponding correlation matrix.
 Similarly, for the $K$-matrix parameterisation $(d)$ we have,